-Only in the most exceptional circumstances should a statutory rule that is subject to negative resolution be laid after it has come into operation and, where it is so laid, a full explanation of the circumstances giving rise to that should be given.
+Only in the most exceptional circumstances should a statutory rule that is subject to negative resolution be laid after it has come into operation and, where it is so laid, a full explanation of the circumstances giving rise to that should be given, if possible, in the Explanatory memorandum to the statutory rule.

-I draw the attention of the Assembly to the following statutory rule on the ground that the Rule was laid in breach of the 21 day rule.
+I draw the attention of the Assembly to the following statutory rule on the ground that it was laid in breach of the 21 day rule.

 S.R.
-2021/302: The Universal Credit (Work Allowance and Taper) (Amendment) Regulations (Northern Ireland) 2021
+2024/56: The Recovery of Health Services Charges (Amounts) (Amendment) Regulations (Northern Ireland) 2024

-The Regulations were made on 22 November 2021, came into force on 24 November 2021, and were laid on 22 November 2021.
+The Regulations were made on 14 March 2024, came into force on 1 April 2024, and were laid on 19 March 2024.

-The Department has acknowledged in correspondence that the Regulations were laid in breach of the 21 day rule explaining the breach.
-I am content that the Department has, on this occasion, provided a satisfactory explanation for the breach.
+The Department has acknowledged in correspondence that the Regulations were laid in breach of the 21 day rule, explaining the breach.
+I am content that the Department, on this occasion, has provided a satisfactory explanation for the breach.